 FLA students can register only for the East Asian Studies Program.
-However, from the academic year 2018, the period of the Summer Session completely overlaps the latter part of the spring semester.
+However, the period of the Summer Session completely overlaps the latter part of the spring semester.
 Thus, it is unlikely that students can take Summer Session courses due to class time conflicts with ordinary courses.

-Up to 6 credits earned in the East Asian Studies Program of Summer Session in 2018 can be counted as Specialized Education Electives.
+Up to 2 credits earned in the East Asian Studies Program of Summer Session can be counted as University-Wide General Studies Courses and up to 6 credits can be counted as Specialized Education Electives.